moonrepo/proto/README.md

 - Contextual version detection, ensuring the correct version of a tool is always used.
 - Checksum verification, ensuring a tool came from a trusted source.
 - Detects and infers from a language's ecosystem for maximum compatibility.
-- Pluggable architecture, allowing for custom tooling.
+- Pluggable architecture via WASM, enabling custom integrations.

 ## Supported languages

 - Bun
 - Deno
 - Go
-- Node.js (and npm, pnpm, yarn)
+- Node (and npm, pnpm, yarn)
 - Python
 - Rust
 - ... [and more via plugins!](https://moonrepo.dev/docs/proto/tools)